Investor take-up in Intesa's bid for UBI reaches 43.5%

-MILAN, July 27 (Reuters) - Italy's second-biggest bank Intesa Sanpaolo ISP.MI has secured UBI shares UBI.MI accounting for just under 43.5% of the target's capital on the second last day of its takeover bid, bourse data showed on Monday.
+MILAN, July 27 (Reuters) - Italy's second-biggest bank Intesa Sanpaolo ISP.MI has secured just under 43.5% of UBI UBI.MI with one day left in its takeover offer for the smaller rival, bourse data showed on Monday.

 Intesa's 4.1 billion euro ($4.8 billion) paper-and-cash offer to create the euro zone's seventh-biggest banking group ends on Tuesday.